Saadmairaj/tkmacosx/README.md

 The tkmacosx `Button` widget is alternative to tkinter's Button that supports all features on a macos that were not possible with tkinter Button like background, relief, overrelief, activebackground, and some other features can be set.
 There is a blue focus ring that tells if the button has the focus or not to disable or hide the focus ring, either set `takefocus=0` or `focuscolor=''`.

 - Configurable options for a button widget.
-For example `Button(root, options=value, ...)`
+Syntax: `Button(root, options=value, ...)`

     | Options               	| Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                            	|
     |-----------------------	|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------	|